CodeTechDoll/CreativeAICourse/Unit 2 - Deep Learning Fundamentals/project/readme.md

 After completing this homework, you should have a better understanding of how neural networks work, how to design and train them, and how to evaluate their performance on a classification task.

-## Homework: Build a simple neural network to classify handwritten digits using the MNIST dataset

 ### 1. Load the MNIST dataset and preprocess the data